dakami/jfe/README.md

 9) STARTTLS is actually really easy (famous last words).

+10) The canonical issue with these constructions is the server doesn't know what names it necessarily needs to support, and learning names from the environment means learning names from attackers.
+They can always give us correct names and our own IP, and just try to get us to register too many domain/IP mappings.
+Not a big deal in, say, a DNSSEC world -- but significant in a CertBot/Let's Encrypt one.
+I'm still deciding the right way to handle this straightforward annoyance, even at this early stage.

 # WARNING

 A server that opportunistically enables cryptography can be secure,